The big ‘HOWs’ of managing custom Android OS (custom ROM) in the workplace

-In the race to become the global leader in mobile operating systems, it is a general consensus that Android OS is a real contender with the lion’s share in the mobile device market quickly garnered being a relative newcomer.
+In the race to become the global leader in mobile operating systems, it is a general consensus that Android OS is a real contender with the lion’s share in the mobile device market being a relative newcomer.
 Android’s lineup of devices has fared remarkably well in the workplace too, though the topic of whether Google can outshine the Cupertino giant in terms of enterprise offerings is up for debate now.
-The open-source software stack, the object-oriented architecture based on the mature Java language, and the swift integration with Google’s extensive services are the major causes behind the reliable and consistent user experience provided by Android.
+In fact, there are major causes behind the reliable and consistent user experience provided by Android.
+It includes the open-source software stack, the object-oriented architecture based on the mature Java language, as well as the swift integration with Google’s extensive services.

-GMS certification is an often-overlooked factor when it comes to choosing the ideal hardware for your business.
-To choose wisely and put the highest quality devices to the ecosystem, one must have a good understanding of what GMS certification is and what it means for Android systems, especially when used as dedicated devices.
-Here, we attempt to scrutinize whether GMS certification is the greatest blessing or the darkest curse for Android device users.
+This certification is an often-overlooked factor when it comes to choosing the ideal hardware for your business.
+To choose wisely and put the highest quality devices into the ecosystem, one must have a good understanding of what GMS certification is and what it means for Android systems, especially when used as dedicated devices.
+Here, we attempt to scrutinize whether this certification is the greatest blessing or the darkest curse for Android device users.

 Google Mobile Services (GMS) is a suite of secure, collaboration and productivity apps and APIs powered by Google to ensure a consistent user experience across all Android devices.
-Apart from a variety of Google-branded apps, GMS provides APIs required for running other mainstream applications that don’t fall under its array.
-So, without GMS, the functioning of other apps can also get affected.
+Apart from a variety of Google-branded apps, GMS also provides APIs required for running other mainstream applications that don’t fall under its array.
+So, without GMS, it can affect the functioning of other apps also.
 All the offered apps and services are developed and owned by Google and built on top of the Android Open Source Project (AOSP) to pack the very essence of Google into the Android system.

 Android consists of two independent sections, namely the Android Open Source Project (AOSP) and the Google Mobile Services (GMS).
-The former corresponds to the basic operating system, and the latter can be considered an add on to it.
+The former corresponds to the basic operating system, and the latter, however, is an add on to it.

 Core Android OS by itself doesn’t support some mechanisms and features necessary for enterprises though it provides device-level functionalities like emailing.
 So, in order to provide these additional requirements, GMS is built on top of the OS and hence is not a part of the Android operating system.
 Unlike the Android operating system, GMS is not open source and is a different product.
-GMS is not for all types of devices.
-It can only be added by obtaining a license with Google.
-It is possible for a device running the Android operating system to work without including GMS within it.
+However, GMS is not for all types of devices.
+That is, you can add it only by obtaining a license with Google.
+It is also possible for a device running the Android operating system to work without including GMS within it.

-The GMS certification is Google’s stamp of approval that a device meets all the specifications and requirements recommended by Google.
+The Android GMS certification is Google’s stamp of approval that a device meets all the specifications and requirements recommended by Google.
 Any device is GMS certified as a confirmation that Google apps and services run correctly on them.
-GMS certification is not a mandatory requirement for Android devices to be made and sold in the market; however, Google proprietary apps don’t come pre-installed, and major Google services don’t function as desired on non-certified devices.
+GMS certification is not a mandatory requirement for making and selling Android devices in the market; however, Google proprietary apps don’t come pre-installed, and major Google services don’t function as desired on non-certified devices.

 GMS certification is a deal between manufacturers and Google.
 In addition to getting the brand certified, manufacturers have to get each of their models GMS certified before their retail distribution in order to launch them with the GMS suite of apps and services.
-Obtaining GMS certification often involves a time consuming and expensive road, especially for device makers who are not a top Android OEM.
-In order to be approved and certified by Google, the device must pass through a series of tests like Compatibility Test Suite (CTS), CTS Audio Quality Test Suite (CAT), GMS Test Suite (GTS), and so on.
-Both the hardware and software of the system will be thoroughly examined and validated to ensure that they meet Google standards in terms of performance, quality, and reliability.
+Obtaining the certification often involves a time consuming and expensive road, especially for device makers who are not top Android OEM.
+In order to get approval and certification by Google, the device must pass through a series of tests.
+This include Compatibility Test Suite (CTS), CTS Audio Quality Test Suite (CAT) and so on.
+Both the hardware and software of the system will be thoroughly examined and validated to ensure that they meet Google standards in terms of performance, quality and reliability.

 Initially, only manufacturers having a proper MADA license (GMS license) from Google were able to obtain GMS certification for their Android hardware.
 This norm made it difficult for smaller manufacturers to get the certification as Google generally doesn’t provide MADA for such brands.
 Later, as an easy solution to obtain GMS certification for brands without MADA, Google designated some GMS partner engineering companies to provide hardware for small-scale firms looking to manufacture GMS certified devices.
 Another factor is that only devices running the current stable or preceding OS versions are eligible to obtain GMS certification.

-Applying for and obtaining GMS certification is not a simple process but involves different steps, some of which are very complicated as compared to others.
+Applying for and obtaining GMS certification is not a simple process but involves different, and even complicated steps.
 Here is a quick overview of the development cycle an OEM should go through in order to launch Android devices with GMS certification.

-The product development cycle begins with the initial phase, where the product design and conceptualization are made.
-Everything regarding the hardware and software of the product is decided.
+The product development cycle begins with the initial phase, where you make the product design and conceptualization.
+This includes decision making for everything regarding the hardware and software of the product.
 It is imperative to consider making decisions on GMS certification and budget for the process at this phase itself to avoid any losses generated at a later stage.

-In this phase, the decided hardware, software, and mechanical requirements for the product are compared with the Google recommendations listed in CDD to evaluate whether it can adhere to the Google standards.
-It is better to consult with a GMS expert to avoid any discrepancies at a later stage.
+In this phase, the decided hardware, software and mechanical requirements for the product are compared with the Google recommendations listed in CDD to evaluate whether it can adhere to Google standards.
+It is better to consult with an expert to avoid any discrepancies at a later stage.

-Generally, the software implementation is started once the product specifications are found meeting all the Google recommendations.
+Generally, the software implementation starts once the product specifications meets all the Google recommendations.
 Sometimes, the GMS pre-check and development can go in parallel.

-After the product is ready with Android ported on it, they are required to pass a series of tests.
-The test suites validate the compatibility of the operating system and Google services, device performance, and security and reveal any incompatibilities if present.
-There are Google approved labs which provide independent testing.
+After the product is ready with Android ported on it, they are finally required to pass a series of tests.
+The test suites validate the compatibility of the operating system and Google services, device performance and security and reveal any incompatibilities if present.
+There are labs with Google’s approval that provide independent testing.
 For quality analysis, the manufacturer should approach a testing center that is certified by Google.
-The mandatory tests through which the device passes through to guarantee high-quality performance includes:
+The mandatory tests through which the device passes to guarantee high-quality performance include:

-After the devices pass all the test suites, they are submitted to third-party logistics (3PLs) for certification.
-Third-party logistics are Google-approved laboratories and are authorized to provide GMS certification on behalf of Google.
-After the verification from third-party logistics, the result is sent to Google to approve the GMS certification.
+After the devices pass all the test suites, you’ll have to submit them to third-party logistics (3PLs) for certification.
+Third-party logistics are laboratories having Google’s approval and have authentication to provide certification on behalf of Google.
+After the verification from third-party logistics, the result is then sent to Google to approve the GMS certification.

-Google approves the GMS certification, and the device details will be registered with Google.
+Google approves the certification, and the device details will be consequently registered with Google.

-The product will be launched in the market with all the approved GMS apps and services.
+Finally, the product is ready for launch in the market with all the approved GMS apps and services.

-Regardless of the use case, many of the consumer-grade Android products will definitely benefit from GMS certification.
+Regardless of the use case, many consumer-grade Android products will benefit from this certification.
 Still, there are a few concerns when it comes to enterprise use cases.
-Knowing the actual benefits and drawbacks is necessary for businesses to check whether to embrace GMS certification or keep it off their devices.
+Knowing the actual benefits and drawbacks is necessary for businesses to check whether to embrace this certification or keep it off their devices.